 Most of my immune power comes from the way I eat and the way I live – and it’s pretty simple for you to arm yourself against the onslaught.
-Prevention is always the best way to go and though, of course, there is no sure fire way to never, ever get sick, taking on some specific habits when you know you’re prone to getting sick will help build up your resiliency, and potentially shorten the suffering and reduce risk of complications.
+Prevention is always the best way to go and though, of course, there is no surefire way to never, ever get sick.
+Taking on some specific habits when you know you’re prone to getting sick will help build up your resiliency, potentially shorten the suffering and reduce risk of complications.

 Here are my top 5 go-to ways to ward off colds and flus, both during the cold and flu season and throughout the year.

 If you want to invite colds and flus into your body, having a piece of candy, chocolate, cake or alcohol with or after every meal is the way to do it.
 Excess sugar is linked to a wide variety of health problems, including blood sugar imbalances, diabetes, obesity, tooth decay and cancer.
 Sugar dampens our immune systems, leaving us more susceptible to germs and illnesses.